chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 computer science; certainly it was higher during the past 15 years.
 In all of our plans we must take this growth of information into account and recognize that in a very real sense we face a "semi-infinite" amount of knowledge.
-In many respects the classical concept of a scholar who knows at least 90 percent of the relevant knowledge in his field is a dying concept.
+In many respects the <mark>classical concept of a scholar who knows at least 90 percent of the relevant knowledge in his field is a dying concept.
-Narrower and narrower specialization is *not* the answer, since in part the difficulty is in the rapid growth of the interrelationships between fields.
+Narrower and narrower specialization is <em>not</em> the answer, since in part the difficulty is in the rapid growth of the interrelationships between fields.</mark>
 It is my private opinion that we need to put relatively more stress on quality and less on quantity and that the careful, critical, considered survey articles will often be more significant in advancing the field than